Guides6 min read

 5. Copy the result or download it as a .txt file

 This works on any device — desktop, tablet, or mobile — with no installation or account needed.
-The AI processes your image in under 5 seconds.
+The AI processes your image in under 5 seconds with 99.7% accuracy.

 Best for: Quick, one-off conversions.
 Works with JPG, PNG, WEBP, PDF, HEIC, and more.